misterz12/interpolationcode/README.md

 The main script has two operation modes (see [Notes](#notes) 2,3,4):
  - process already downloaded data using `python main.py "DATA_FILES"`
  - process current year data: `python main.py`

+The results are calculated using the [IDW method](https://en.wikipedia.org/wiki/Inverse_distance_weighting) (Inverse Distance Weighting).
+For each administrative level (US counties by default) all stations within a 100 km distance that have valid readings are used to calculate the interpolated value.
+The application uses by default the closest 8 readings (parameter `max_neigh=8`) and the IDW *power parameter* is by default 2 (`pw=2`).
+If there are less than 3 near samples that can be used for the calculation a warning message is logged containing the number of samples used.
+If there is no near sample available the interpolated value is `None` (`NULL` in the database).
+For the temperature signals (`TMIN`, `TMAX`) an additional transformation is applied because the source data is in tenths of degrees C.

 ###Crontab
 In order to process current year data on a daily basis one needs to setup a cron entry for it.
 The `run.sh` file is intended to be run from cron.
 For example to run the script each day at 09 AM use: